 8. Women see more red than men

-Here's where it gets biologically interesting: women can perceive more shades of red on average than men.
+Here's where things get biologically interesting: women can perceive more shades of red than men, on average.
 This is because the gene for red color vision is located on the X chromosome.
 Women have two X chromosomes, men only one.

-In practical terms, this means that women can see subtle differences between, say, cherry red, burgundy, and wine red, while men may see them as the same color.
-This may explain why paint stores sell so many different shades of red!
+In practical terms, this means that women can see subtle differences between, for example, cherry red, burgundy, and wine red, while men may perceive them as the same color.
+This might explain why paint stores sell so many different shades of red!

 9. Red literally puts your body on edge

 This explains why red rooms feel energetic but can also quickly become tiring.
-Interior designers use this science deliberately: red in dining areas (stimulates appetite), but never in bedrooms (too activating for rest).
+Interior designers consciously use this knowledge: red in dining areas (stimulates appetite), but never in bedrooms (too stimulating for rest).

 10. Red makes you irresistibly attractive